cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ## Comparison between real data and simulated data
 >
-> We will do it in the last episode of this exercise.
+> We'll do this in the last episode of this exercise.
 So the challenge above is mandatory.
 >
 {: .callout}